ghowland/sireus/README.md

 This still has issues in that you can have more than 2 conditions.
 For this, consider using Synthethic Variables to create a combination of values so that you can test them as a boolean.
 In this way as you grow in variables, you can reduce them into Synthethic Variables to keep the Action evaluation logic simpler, and the names easier to read and understand, even as the number of actions continues to increase.

 ### Setting the Action Consideration Weights

+TL;DR - Keep Action Consideration weights between 0.1 and 10.0, with most being closer to 1.0.

 Consideration weights should try to stay in the low numbers, the best weight being \~1.0.
 Anything under 10 would be good for a particular strong weight to offset the more normal 1.0 weights, as a lower importance weight could be given 0.5 or 0.2 as it's Consideration Weight.